hbctraining/Training-modules/IntroR_practical_online_resource/README.md

  - [R](https://cran.r-project.org/)
  - [RStudio](https://www.rstudio.com/products/rstudio/download/#download)

-## Pre-requisites:
+## Dataset

-**Complete all video lessons (requires Harvard Key log in) and work through all the code in the Introduction to R online resource: [https://projects.iq.harvard.edu/hcatrresource/](https://projects.iq.harvard.edu/hcatrresource/)**
+Download the R project and data for this workshop [here](https://github.com/hbctraining/Training-modules/raw/master/IntroR_practical_online_resource/data/IntroR_practical.zip).
+Decompress and move the folder to the location on your computer where you would like to perform the analysis.

 ## Schedule